 Triall’s first software solution ‘Verial eTMF’ is a blockchain-integrated document management solution that supports clinical research professionals in building and managing their electronic Trial Master File (eTMF).
-Triall is co-developing this solution together with its main technology partner Sphereon.
+Triall co-developed this solution together with its main technology partner Sphereon.
 Uniquely, Verial eTMF enables users to generate verifiable proof of the integrity of their clinical trial data by utilizing the Factom Protocol’s blockchain infrastructure.
 In summer 2019, a beta version of Verial eTMF was given green light for use in a real-world clinical trial (credited as the world’s first clinical trial on the blockchain).
-The application is now being onboarded and used in multiple clinical trial consortia.
+The first commercial application is now being onboarded and used in multiple clinical trial consortia.

 This post was updated on March 31, 2021.